maxal1986/RepData_PeerAssessment1/PA1_template.md

 <img src="PA1_template_files/figure-html/unnamed-chunk-7-1.png" title="" alt="" style="display: block; margin: auto;" />

 From this summarised data we can obtain the mean (in red) and the median (in green) and plot it over the previous graph.
-Since the values are so close the lines overlap when plotting over the chart.
+Since the values are so close the lines overlap.

 ```r